Swepps/pokeautobuilder/README.md

-# pokemonautoteambuilder
+# Poké Auto-Builder

-Pokémon Auto Team Builder is a small web-app designed to make planning a team for a playthrough much easier.
+Poké Auto-Builder is a small web-app designed to make planning a team for a playthrough much easier.

 Features:
 - Pokémon Team Builder.